 Cataracts are very common in older people, and they affect how a person refracts light in the eye.
-At Holicki Eye Center & Optical in Coldwater, Sturgis, and Angola, our optometry professionals can detect cataracts with state-of-the-art technology, and provide eye care treatment for them.
+At Holicki Eye Center & Optical in Coldwater, Sturgis, and Angola, our eye doctors can detect cataracts with state-of-the-art technology, and provide eye care treatment for them.

 What Is a Cataract?

 Cataracts occur when the clear lens of the eye becomes cloudy.
 The clear lens helps our eyes to focus light onto the retina.
 As we age, the proteins in our lens can clump up, making it harder to see clearly.